What is an Investment Strategy

 Investment Strategy is NOT a Financial Plan

-Most clients establishing an SMSF assume that an Investment Strategy is a Financial Plan for their SMSF and proceed to draft a document that details the specific Investments they want to make for the SMSF.
-For example clients when drafting their Investment Strategy will provide specific details of the assets they wish to acquire (eg shares or cash) and the respective percentage allocation to each asset class.
+An Investment Strategy is not a Financial Plan for a SMSF.
+For example a plan will provide specific details of the assets a SMSF wish to acquire (eg shares or cash) and the respective percentage allocation to each asset class.
 This is NOT an Investment Strategy required under current Super Laws, but a Financial Plan.
-This level of detail is NOT required when formulating your SMSF Investment Strategy.
+This level of detail is NOT required when formulating the SMSF Investment Strategy.

 Percentage Investment Range